jbrucker/home-log/backend/README.md

 ### How to Run

-1. Initialize the database (Alembic):
+1. (Optional) Initialize the database with Alembic:
    ```bash
    alembic upgrade head
    ```